23 May–1 June 2017

 Day 7 This morning we will visit a well where Pallas's Sandgrouse sometimes come to drink; if they do not appear we will search the desert but the species is highly-irruptive and not seen every year.
 Desert Finches can also be found here amongst the spectacular scenery of the River Ili with the foothills of the Dzungarian Alatau Mountains in the distance.
 In the afternoon we will make our way back towards Almaty for an overnight stay, stopping en route to visit a Pale Sand Martin colony and to look for Long-tailed Shrike.

 Day 8 After a good night's sleep we will drive up to an observatory high in the Tien Shan Mountains.
 The journey will take most of the morning, however, because we will make numerous stops as we ascend to look for Blue Whistling-thrush, Brown and White-throated Dippers, Corn Crake, Willow Tit, Eurasian Nutcracker, Eurasian Three-toed Woodpecker, Fire-fronted Serin and Black-throated Accentor.
 Eventually we will arrive at Great Almaty Lake which, at an altitude of 2400 metres, offers us a chance to see the incredible Ibisbill and Ruddy Shelduck; Merlin and Black Grouse are also possible here.
 We will arrive at the observatory in time for lunch.
 In the afternoon, depending on the weather, we can either bird around the observatory area or ascend to the highest navigable point on the road at 3300 metres.
-Species we will look for above the treeline include Water Pipit, White-winged Redstart, Northern Wheatear, White-tailed Rubythroat, Alpine, Himalayan and Brown Accentors, European (Grey-headed) Goldfinch, Red-mantled Rosefinch and Plain Mountain-finch, while all around us the haunting calls of Himalayan Snowcock might lead us to a male high up on a rocky crag.
+Species we will look for above the treeline include Water Pipit, White-winged Redstart, Northern Wheatear, White-tailed Rubythroat, Alpine, Himalayan and Brown Accentors, European (Grey-headed) Goldfinch, Red-mantled Rosefinch and Plain Mountain-finch, while all around us the haunting calls of Himalayan Snowcock may lead us to a male high up on a rocky crag.
 Raptors found here include Lammergeier and Eurasian and Himalayan Griffons.
 Previously we have had a lot of success in finding the much rarer Black-headed Mountain-finch while even Northern Hawk Owl, Eurasian Pygmy-owl, Wallcreeper and Red-fronted Rosefinch have been discovered here on previous tours.
 Blue-capped and Rufous-backed Redstarts, White-browed Tit-warbler, Greenish, Hume's and Sulphur-bellied Warblers, Oriental Turtle-dove and White-winged Grosbeak inhabit the beautiful forests of Tien Shan Spruce and Turkestan Juniper and we will spend time looking for all these species.
 Throughout the whole area the variety of plant life is astounding, with over 6000 species recorded in this part of central Asia.
 We will spend two nights in the observatory.

 Day 9 Following the morning’s exploration of the area around the observatory we will return to Almaty for the night, birding en route.